psychemedia/storytelling-notes/wife-selling.md

 wife-beating in Russia—Marie and Alfred forbid!
 And yet, what are we to say to

 Mrs. Atkinson's distinct statement on this subject?
 Her Recollections of Tartar Steppes is one of the most recent books relating to that country; and in it she says: "A nursemaid of mine left me to be married.
 Some short time after, she went to the Natchalaisk of the place to make a complaint against her husband.
 He enquired into the matter, when she coolly told him her husband did not love her.
-He asked how she knew he did not love her? ‘ Because,' she replied, ‘he never whips me.'"
+He asked how she knew he did not love her? ' Because,' she replied, 'he never whips me.'"

 So far as concerns our own country, an English judge is said to have claimed the right, under the common law, to beat his own wife with a stick no bigger than his thumb.
 When this dictum came te be enquired into, however, it was found that the learned judge had not made so broad an assertion; he had merely pointed